Grahp/Quartz/README.md

 Take a rule such as "capitalize the translation if it starts with an A".
 This rule **must** come after the translation has been determined.

 Rule application order matters.
-This is seemingly fine, but I haven't found a good way to express this on the user side.
+Since theories are unordered sets of rules, some kind of rule priority will be needed.

 #### Greedy Rules

 Rules that want to match forever!
+This is probably a theory problem and not a Quartz problem.

 #### Impure Re-execution

 Impure matching functions (such as getting the current focused application) could return different results if a rule needs to backtrack.
+This is really a problem of outlines needing to be re-calculated at all.

 #### ALL Rules